SomeoneWeird/knowledge/ssl.md

 Changed to *TLS_RSA_WITH_AES_128_CBC_SHA* by default, which *was* more secure, at the time.
 (It has now been deprecated)

 Lots of other little changes.

+## Vulnerabilities

+### POODLE

+POODLE allows MITM decryption of all intercepted traffic using a _padding oracle attack_.

+Basically by bruteforcing, you can decrypt connection data byte-by-byte.
+You need an average of _256_ HTTP requests per byte.

+### BEAST

+Allows decryption by manipulating and comparing 2 different encryption streams.
+No practical exploits have been released.

+## Logjam

+Is a downgrade attack that forces connections back to using (easily exploitable) 512 bit diffie-hellman groups.

+## Heartbleed

+Not a protocol vulnerability, but an implementation one.
+OpenSSL was vulnerable to leaking memory of the host system.
+Allowed compromisation of private keys and other sensitive data.
+Required re-issue of majority of SSL certificates on the internet